 For example, you might prefer having a debit card that allows quick access to your money from a local ATM.

 This is a convenient, must-have feature for many accountholders.
-But unfortunately, the Personal Capital Cash account doesn’t offer a debit card.
+But unfortunately, the Empower Cash account doesn’t offer a debit card.